omerwe/S-PCGC/README.md

 <br><br>
 ## TL;DR (A Simple Example)
 The following is a simple end-to-end S-PCGC analysis.
 We will estimate heritability, genetic correlation and functional enrichment for two simulated case-control studies of diseases with a population prevalence of 1%, using only SNPs in chromosome 1.
+To estimate the cross-product of r^2 values, we will  use a (simulated) reference panel.
 All the input files are found in the directory `example`.
 To begin, please cd into the S-PCGC directory, and type the following commands (using the anaconda version of python if available):
 ```
 mkdir temp_results